as08/ClassicASP.JS.Packer/README.md

 Now let's include "packer.asp", and pack the JavaScript using the default configuration:

+**NOTE:** A detailed explanation of the "Pack" function parameters can be found in "packer.asp".

     <%@Language="VBScript" CodePage="65001"%>
     <!--#include file = "packer.asp" -->
     <%